Recipes.net Recipes.net logo

 Broiling a Turkey: A Delicious and Easy Method

-Broiling a turkey is a fantastic way to achieve a crispy, golden-brown skin and juicy, flavorful meat.
+Broiling a turkey can result in a crispy, golden-brown skin and juicy, flavorful meat, but it’s important to note that broiling is typically used for smaller cuts of meat rather than whole turkeys.
 It’s a simple and efficient cooking method that can be a game-changer for your Thanksgiving or holiday meal.
 Here’s a step-by-step guide on how to broil a turkey to perfection.

 Prepare the Turkey